John-Lluch/SWRevealViewController/README.md

-# SWRevealViewController - A FaceBook like Reveal View Controller, done right !
+# SWRevealViewController

 A UIViewController subclass for presenting two view controllers inspired in the FaceBook app, done right!

 ## Features

-* Tab controller implemented using view controller containment
+* Reveal view controller implemented using view controller containment
-* API is easier than UINavigationController
+* API is easier than a UINavigationController
-* Correctly handles appearance methods on the provided child controllers
+* Correctly handles appearance methods on its child controllers
 * Correctly handles rotations
 * Can be embedded in other controllers, it always works, no glitches, no interface artifacts, no initialization issues, no rotation or resizing problems
 * Seamless integrated pan gesture support behaving as smooth as silk.